Experts in Prescription Drug Withdrawal

 *nutraceuticals are used throughout the taper

 Our Taper Withdrawal Programs

 abdominal pains, aching, agoraphobia, anxiety, blurred vision, body vibrations, changes in perception, diarrhea, distended abdomen, feeling of unreality, flu-like symptoms, flatulence, food cravings, hair loss, heart palpitations, heavy limbs, increased allergies, increased sense of smell, insomnia, lethargy, loss of balance, metallic taste, muscle spasms, nightmares, panic attacks, paranoia, persistent & unpleasant memories, severe headaches, shaking, short term memory loss, sore mouth and tongue, sound & light sensitivity, speech difficulties, sweating, suicidal thoughts, tinnitus, unusually sensitive, fear

-(Xanax, Niravam, Xanor, Kalma, Tafil, Alprox, Frontal)
+Other Names for Alprazolam are: (Xanax, Niravam, Xanor, Kalma, Tafil, Alprox, Frontal)